krizalys/onedrive-php-sdk/README.md

 Versioning
 ----------

-OneDrive SDK for PHP adheres to [semantic versioning][semver]: we are committed not to introduce breaking changes to the public API without incrementing the major version number.
+OneDrive SDK for PHP adheres to [Semantic Versioning][semver]: we are committed not to introduce breaking changes to the public API without incrementing the major version number.
 We also try to document such changes in the [changelog][changelog].

-However, we only consider symbols marked with the `@api` annotation to be part of the public API and subject to the Semantic Versioning requirements.
-**Other symbols are internal to this library; they may change or get removed regardless of the major version number.
-You should not rely on these in your code.**
+However, we only consider symbols marked with the `@api` annotation to be part of the public API and subject to Semantic Versioning requirements. **Other symbols are considered internal and may change or get removed without a major version increment.** To avoid breaking changes, use only symbols from the public API in your code.

 Testing
 -------